based on 9 nights & selected experiences

 If you're visiting Namibia, the best thing to do is avoid their summer, which is extremely hot.
 Therefore, the best time to visit Namibia is in winter (May-September) but bear in mind that the desert regions can be bitterly cold at this time of year.
 The climate of the southern coast is hospitable from February to May, but quite cool and misty year-round, and particularly windy in August.

 This unique itinerary takes you off the beaten track to explore some of the lesser visited, but no less extraordinary regions of Namibia.
-This self-drive trip is perfect for the more adventurous traveller as you search for elusive desert-adapted wildlife, hike some incredibly scenic trails, and simply enjoy being away from the crowds.
+This self-drive trip is perfect for the more adventurous traveler as you search for elusive desert-adapted wildlife, hike some incredibly scenic trails, and simply enjoy being away from the crowds.

 Your journey begins with a night in Windhoek where a hire car will be delivered to your guesthouse in the city.
 Self-drive is an excellent way to explore what Namibia has to offer, giving you the chance to keep off the beaten track, avoid the usual tourist spots and really experience something new and unforgettable.